pgRouting/gtfs2pgrouting/README.md

 Executing
 ---------
+1. `cd ..` # Move to the parent folder of Release
-`./gtfs2pgrouting -?` # provides a detailed list of all the options available A common scenario is to specify the database name and path to the gtfs data like this:
+2. `./Release/gtfs2pgrouting -?` # provides a detailed list of all the options available
+A common scenario is to specify the database name and path to the gtfs data like this:
-`./gtfs2pgrouting -d mydatabase /home/user/Downloads/transit_data`
+`./Release/gtfs2pgrouting -d mydatabase /home/user/Downloads/transit_data`